12pm30/ModBuddy/README.md

 ![ModBuddy Picture](https://github.com/jeremyroy/ModBuddy/blob/master/cube.png)

+ModBuddy is a reddit moderator tool that can detect and flag harassing and vulgar comments.
+It was inspired by the Hack Harassment challenge at QHacks 2017

 ModBuddy is composed of two parts- a RESTful API that performs analysis on text, and a chrome extension that submits comments from Reddit for analysis.

 ModBuddy uses indico.io APIs to run sentiment analysis and a custom anti-harassment text model.
 ModBuddy also includes detection for many common vulgar words.